 - Professor, School of Electrical, Computer and Energy Engineering, Ira A. Fulton School of Engineering

-Michael Kozicki joined Arizona State University in 1985 from Hughes Microelectronics.
+Michael Kozicki joined Arizona State University's School of Electrical, Computer and Energy Engineering in 1985 from Hughes Microelectronics.
 He develops new materials, processes, and device structures for next generation integrated circuits and systems.
-He holds several dozen key patents in Programmable Metallization Cell technology, in which solid electrolytes are used for the storage and control of information and for the manipulation of mass on the nanoscale.
+He holds several dozen key patents in programmable metallization cell technology, in which solid electrolytes are used for the storage and control of information and for the manipulation of mass on the nanoscale.
 He has published extensively on solid-state electronics and has developed undergraduate and graduate courses in this area.
-He is also a founder of Axon Technologies, an ASU spin-off company involved in the development and licensing of solid-state ionic technologies, and an Honorary Fellow of the University of Edinburgh.
+He is also a founder of Axon Technologies, an ASU spin-off company involved in the development and licensing of solid-state ionic technologies, and is an honorary fellow of the University of Edinburgh.

 - PhD, Electronics and Electrical Engineering, University of Edinburgh, 1985